Most elements of Human Technology's editorial style that differ from APA style are provided below. See also the Final Submission Checklist.

 5. Author's Note

 Any author's note (if needed) should be as brief as possible.
-It is within this note that the author mentions any grant support (with the names of the funding organizations provided in full and, if necessary, grant number); notes previous uses of the material contained in the manuscript; acknowledges individuals who provided significant assistance in the preparation of the manuscript; and addresses any perceived conflict of interest.
+It is within this note that the author mentions grant support (with the names of the funding organizations provided in full and, if necessary, grant number); notes of previous uses of the material contained in the manuscript; acknowledges individuals who provided significant assistance in the preparation of the manuscript; and addresses any perceived conflict of interest.
 Human Technology’s style is not to acknowledge the contribution of the anonymous reviewers; these experts are thanked publicly in a biennial acknowledgement in our journal.

 All manuscripts should include the name and addresses (postal address and email) for the contact author.
 Please use the phrasing--All correspondence should be addressed to--followed by the corresponding author's full name, affiliation, and addresses.

 Include appendixes only if they provide essential information not possible within the body of the article.
 Please consult the APA Manuals for titling of appendixes.